I’m going to redesign this portfolio site. There are a few reasons why.

 At the start of 2010, I scribbled some New Year resolutions on paper (not brave enough to blog them and therefore make them real) about developing my web skills this year.

-After flitting across many subjects, favouriting interesting tweets, starring tutorials in Google Reader, skimming blog posts, going to meetups and generally procrastinating, I reached the conclusion that I’ve tried to know about many web subjects without really understanding them.
+After flitting across subjects, favouriting interesting tweets, starring tutorials in Google Reader, skimming blog posts, going to meetups and generally procrastinating, I reached the conclusion that I’ve tried to know about many web subjects without really understanding them.

 (This isn’t a post bashing shallowness of social media, by the way.
 I love Twitter for new ideas, new subjects, helpful people, alternative views and curious minds.)